2019 AFF Futsal Championship

-The 2019 AFF Futsal Championship will be the 16th edition of the tournament.
+The 2019 AFF Futsal Championship was the 16th edition of the tournament.
 The tournament was held in Ho Chi Minh City, Vietnam.

 Same as the previous tournament which were held in odd years, the tournament serves as AFC Futsal Championship qualification.
 Top 3 teams of the tournament will qualify for 2020 AFC Futsal Championship in Turkmenistan as AFF's representative.

 Entrants

 There was no qualification, and all entrants advanced to the final tournament.
 The following 8 teams from member associations of the ASEAN Football Federation entered the tournament.
 Australia came back for this tournament after 4 years of absence since their last appearance in 2015 AFF Futsal Championship.

 Venue

 All matches are held in Phú Thọ Indoor Stadium, Ho Chi Minh City.

 Group stage

 All times are local time: UTC+7.